lorenzo-rovigatti/cretinsbar/README.md

 ## Acknowledgements
 * The SoundUtils class is heavily based on what I have found [here](http://www.morethantechnical.com/2014/10/13/touch-your-sound-with-soundtouch-wcode/)
 * The FindSoundTouch.cmake file is from the [pcsx2](http://pcsx2.net/) project
-* The WavFile class is heavily based on the [SoundStretch](https://www.surina.net/soundtouch/soundstretch.html) utility
+* The Wave class is heavily based on the one developed by [trodevel](https://github.com/trodevel/wave)